 From delicate gossamer species to bold and colorful designs, the papillon is one of the most beautiful animals on the planet.
 These creatures are unique just like you, so why not immortalize them by inking one on your body?
-There is a plethora of meanings behind this stunning concept and it looks impressive in any art form.
+There are many meanings behind this stunning concept, and it looks impressive in any art form.
 You’ve earned these wings – wear them with pride!
-If you’re planning on your first piece or you’re adding to a collection, these beautiful butterfly tattoo designs will provide some inspiration.
+If you’re planning on your first piece or adding to a collection, these beautiful butterfly tattoo designs will inspire you.

 1. Small Butterfly Tattoo

-For your first tattoo or addition to a sleeve, a small tattoo is the perfect piece of ink.
-These delicate choices are subtle and dainty, so that you can place it anywhere.
+A small tattoo is the perfect piece of ink for your first tattoo or addition to a sleeve.
+These delicate choices are subtle and dainty so that you can place it anywhere.
 For those who want to put it somewhere that’s easily hidden, opt for your ankle or wrist.
 This is a perfect option for those who love elegant and petite designs.